-In this article we will try to shed some light into this subject and offer a few well selected examples to help you learn more about this strategic element.
+In this article, we will try to shed some light on this subject and offer a few well-selected examples to help you learn more about this strategic element.

 First, let’s start by answering some questions:

 Why is this important?

 While we have to acknowledge that chess nowadays is more concrete than ever, mastering and applying the basic concepts of strategy is still very useful.
 It will help you decide what positions are good and what positions are to be avoided.